SrinivasanNagarajaRao/traffic-analysis-using-dsx-local/README.md

 Sign up for IBM's [Cloud](https://www.ibm.com/cloud/).
 You can use the same login to download [IBM DSX Desktop](https://www.ibm.com/products/data-science-experience).

-Once have the cluster ready you can follow these [installation instructions](https://content-dsxlocal.mybluemix.net/docs/content/local/installandsetup.html) for IBM DSX Local.
+Once you have the cluster ready, you can follow these [installation instructions](https://content-dsxlocal.mybluemix.net/docs/content/local/installandsetup.html) for IBM DSX Local.

 ## 2. Create a project